titus711/MobilePhoneContactsNamesProgram/README.md

 # MobilePhoneContactsNamesProgram
-A program that impements a simple mobile phone with the following capabilities through its menu: able to store , modify , remove and
+A program that implements a simple mobile phone with the following capabilities through its menu using core Java: able to store , modify , remove and